andf-crl/docs/_includes/v20.2/orchestration/start-kubernetes.md

 - [Hosted EKS](#hosted-eks)

 {{site.data.alerts.callout_info}}
 GKE or EKS are not required to run CockroachDB on Kubernetes.
-A manual GCE or AWS cluster with the [minimum recommended Kubernetes version](#kubernetes-version) and at least 3 pods, each presenting [sufficient resources](#resources) to start a CockroachDB node, can also be used.
+A manual GCE or AWS cluster with the [minimum recommended Kubernetes [version](cluster-settings.html#setting-version)](#kubernetes-[version](cluster-settings.html#setting-version)) and at least 3 pods, each presenting [sufficient resources](#resources) to start a CockroachDB node, can also be used.
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
-You can also use the CockroachDB Kubernetes Operator on platforms such as [Red Hat OpenShift](../{{site.versions["stable"]}}/deploy-cockroachdb-with-kubernetes-openshift.html) and [IBM Cloud Pak for Data](https://www.ibm.com/products/cloud-pak-for-data).
+You can also use the CockroachDB Kubernetes Operator on platforms such as [Red Hat OpenShift](../{{site.[version](cluster-settings.html#setting-version)s["stable"]}}/deploy-cockroachdb-with-kubernetes-openshift.html) and [IBM Cloud Pak for Data](https://www.ibm.com/products/cloud-pak-for-data).
 {{site.data.alerts.end}}

 ### Hosted GKE